QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Abstract

 \section{Abstract}

-This paper proposes an aerial target tracking framework that can be adopted in single- and dual-target scenarios.
-Existing approaches to keep visibility in tracking missions rarely reflect dynamic objects except for a single target.
-This paper suggests the prediction of the reachable area of moving objects and the generation of a target-visible trajectory, which are computed in real-time.
-Since the proposed planner considers the possible reach area of moving objects, generated trajectory of the drone is robust to the inaccuracy of prediction in terms of the visibility of the target.
-Also, the planning scheme can be extended to multiple-target scenarios.
+This paper proposes an aerial target tracking framework applicable to both single- and dual-target following missions.
+This paper proposes the prediction of the reachable area of moving objects and the generation of a target-visible trajectory, both of which are computed in real-time.
+Since the proposed planner considers the possible reach area of moving objects, the generated trajectory of the drone is robust to the prediction inaccuracy in terms of the target visibility.
+Our system can be utilized in crowded environments with multiple moving objects and extended to multiple-target scenarios.
+We extensively validate our system through several real-world experiments to show practicality.